 - 4 to 5 burger buns

 - Optional: tomatoes (sliced)

 - Optional: pickles (sliced)

 - Optional: condiments (as desired)

-- Prepare your gas or charcoal grill for high heat and oil the grate with vegetable oil.
+Prepare gas or charcoal grill for high heat and oil the grate with vegetable oil.

-- Serve on split toasted buns with your choice of sliced vegetables and condiments.
+Serve on toasted buns with choice of sliced vegetables and other condiments.